“Lucky” shamrocks complimentary pattern

-You’ll stitch and flip each light patch onto a green patch by sewing diagonally across the light patch.
+You’ll stitch and flip each light patch onto a green patch by marking and sewing diagonally across the light patch.

 You can mark the diagonal line on the wrong side of the light patch or you can eyeball it.
 I try to sew a hair closer to the corner rather than directly on the diagonal.